 How cost compares to graduate earnings and value added.

-Graduates of Abraham Baldwin Agricultural College earn median 4-year earnings of $53,386, placing the institution in the 13.1 percentile for median earnings four years after enrollment among nonprofit four-year institutions.
-That figure runs below the $56,249 median at comparable institutions.
-Graduates earn about $5,095 less than similar students at comparable institutions, placing Abraham Baldwin Agricultural College in the 36.2 percentile for earnings beyond expectations among nonprofit four-year institutions.
+Graduates of Abraham Baldwin Agricultural College earn median 4-year earnings of $53,386, placing Abraham Baldwin Agricultural College in the 13.1 percentile for median earnings four years after enrollment among nonprofit four-year institutions.
+Graduates earn about $5,095 less than similar students at comparable institutions, placing the institution in the 36.2 percentile for earnings beyond expectations among nonprofit four-year institutions.
 Azimuth ranks Abraham Baldwin Agricultural College #1145 for return on investment among nonprofit four-year institutions.
-These figures represent lifetime returns relative to GA's no-degree-equivalent earnings baseline of $30,928 (the state median earnings of working adults with only a high school credential).
-The earnings pattern centers on agriculture and applied agricultural sciences.
-Agricultural/Animal/Plant/Veterinary Science and Related Fields, Other is the largest program with 90 graduates earning median 4-year earnings of $54,179, performing at 0.8× the national benchmark for the field.
-Agricultural Business and Management and Biology, General together account for a substantial share of the institution's degree output, with Biology, General graduates earning median 4-year earnings of $46,194 and performing at 0.8× the national benchmark.
-Nursing rounds out the top programs with 53 graduates earning median 4-year earnings of $98,328, at 1.1× the benchmark.
-The concentration in Agriculture — a field with strong regional employer demand in Georgia — shapes both the institution's earnings profile and its alignment with the state's agricultural and rural workforce needs.
+Program outcomes vary by major.
+Agricultural/Animal/Plant/Veterinary Science and Related Fields, Other reports 90 graduates and median 4-year earnings of $54,179.
+Biology, General reports 53 graduates and median 4-year earnings of $46,194.
+Registered Nursing, Nursing Administration, Nursing Research and Clinical Nursing reports 53 graduates and median 4-year earnings of $98,328.
+Business/Commerce, General reports 42 graduates and median 4-year earnings of $48,677.